plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 tells you that there is a class that is using an ``implements`` statement which needs to be replaced by the ``@implementer`` decorator.

-For example, this kind of code:
+For example, code that is written as follows:

 .. code-block:: python